 Researching genetics/genomics

-Researching neuroethics, medical decision-making and community engagement and public health
+Researching neuroethics, medical decision-making and AI, and community engagement and public health

 Researching genetics/genomics and community engagement and public health